peteroupc/html3dutil/doc/H3DU.SurfaceOfRevolution.md

 #### Return Value

 An array containing the coordinates of the position at the given point.
-It will have as many elements as a control point, as specified in the constructor.
+It will have three elements.
 (Type: Array.&lt;number>)

 <a name='H3DU.SurfaceOfRevolution.fromFunction'></a>
 ### (static) H3DU.SurfaceOfRevolution.fromFunction(func, minval, maxval, [axis])